(as amended November 2022)

 Election of Officers and Terms of Office

 Section 1.
 The term of office shall be one year in the case of the president elect and the immediate past president; two years in the case of the president, the secretary, the associate secretaries, the treasurer, and the associate treasurer; three years in the case of vice presidents and members at large of the Council, one vice president and five members at large retiring annually; and five years in the case of the trustees.
-In the case of members of the editorial committees and appointed members of the communications committees, the term of office shall be determined by the Council.
+In the case of members of the editorial committees, the term of office shall be determined by the Council.
 The term of office for elected members of the Executive Committee shall be four years, one of the elected members retiring annually.
 All terms of office shall begin on February 1 and terminate on January 31, with the exception that the officials specified in Articles I, II, III, IV, and V (excepting the president elect and immediate past president) shall continue to serve until their successors have been duly elected or appointed and qualified.

 Section 2.
 The president elect, the vice presidents, the trustees, and the members at large of the Council shall be elected by ballot.
 The secretary shall send notification to each member of the Society about the slate of candidates and the voting procedure on or before October 10, and legitimate ballots received by an established deadline at least 30 days later will be counted.
 Each ballot shall contain one or more names proposed by the Council for each office to be filled, with blank spaces in which the voter may substitute other names.
 A plurality of all votes cast shall be necessary for election.
 In case of failure to secure a plurality for any office, the Council shall choose by ballot among the members having the highest number of votes.
 The secretary, the associate secretaries, the treasurer, and the associate treasurer shall be appointed by the Council in a manner designated by the Council.
 Each committee named in Article III shall be appointed by the Council in a manner designated by the Council.
-Each such committee shall elect one of its members as chairman in a manner designated by the Council.
+Each such committee shall elect one of its members as chair in a manner designated by the Council.

 Section 3.
 The president becomes immediate past president at the end of the term of office and the president elect becomes president.